bitptr/bytestream/DEVELOPING.md

 [openbsd-knf]: http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man9/style.9

-*Build and run on OpenBSD*.
-This OS represent the systems that we use, therefore they are the ones we are best able to support.
+*Build and run on OpenBSD and Debian*.
+These OSes represent the systems that we use, therefore they are the ones we are best able to support.
 Our target audience uses them, too.

 *Use libc first*.
 It is far too easy to reach for convenience functions in extra libraries, but we should first use and practice what we have in our OS.